Admissions

 All prospective students are encouraged to explore relevant information on costs available from the university.

-All applicants are eligible for scholarship consideration.
-The CR Program awards a small number of partial tuition scholarships to first year students.
+All applicants are eligible for merit scholarship consideration.
+The CR Program awards a small number of partial tuition scholarships to first-year students.
 Please note that scholarship availability may change from year to year, and funding is limited.

-All American citizens should complete the Free Application for Student Aid (FAFSA) for consideration for federal aid.
-All prospective students are encouraged to review financing information provided by the Georgetown Office of Student Financial Services for more guidance.
+All eligible American students should complete the Free Application for Student Aid (FAFSA) for consideration for federal aid.
+All prospective students are encouraged to review financing information provided by the Georgetown Office of Student Student Financial Aid for more guidance.

 Q: Will you waive the application or deposit fees?